Roger-random/Sawppy_Rover/docs/Print Wheel.md

 * The wheel is designed to print without supports, outer face of the wheel against the bed.
 * The wheel spoke and perimeter is an even multiple of nozzle diameter and should print in a few large continuous motions.
 But the thin dimensions could confuse some slicers.
 If it generates paths broken up into an excessive number of segments, adjust your slicer settings.
-* The rover will need need 6 wheels.
+* The rover will need 6 wheels.
 Printing half of them in a left/right mirror-image is an optional aesthetic choice.
 Note that the [real Curiosity rover](https://www.jpl.nasa.gov/video/details.php?id=910) does not left/right mirror its wheel spoke design.
 * Example print durations:
   * Fast PLA rough draft: 7.5 hours per wheel * 6 wheels = 45 hours total